NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 **Frequency of Use:** *Moderate to frequent.*
 **Privileges:** *Full administrative access.*
 **Modules Used:** *All (Performance, Security, Cleanup, Vulnerability Scan).*
-**Priority Level:** *High — this group is most critical to satisfy, as they will benefit the most from the tool’s full range of features.*
+**Priority Level:** *High — This group is the most critical to satisfy, as they will benefit the most from the tool’s full range of features.*

 **2. Cybersecurity Students / Technical Interns**
 **Role:** *Use SwiftEdge Security for learning, testing, or auditing basic vulnerabilities and configurations.*